idrinth-thalui/core/dialogue/followers/idrinthFollowerDialogueVarrickIdle.md

 - Pathetic reflexes... that was only a hare running through the bushes.
 - Let me guess - your magic prowess lies in Alteration and Alchemy?
 Silence and poison, just like your cursed Prince.
 - Granted, you did look out for others back then.
 Does not mean I have to like you.
-- See to it that your minion don't get in the way of my blade.
+- See to it that your minion doesn't get in the way of my blade.
-- Trinimac, the trials you sent me..
-I will endure them, Champion of Auri-El.
+- Trinimac, the trials you sent me...I will endure them, Champion of Auri-El.
 - Don't you dare fighting behind me again, daedra lover.
 I don't trust you.
 - If you have to pray to your beloved Cursed One, do it in silence.
 - Do not worry.
 I will not stoop so low as to smite you in your sleep.